-To ensure that future housing development meets the housing requirement identified in the Core Strategy and also helps to meet the different needs that will arise over the plan period from the existing and future population, in housing developments of 6 or more dwellings, a range of types, tenure and sizes of dwellings will be required, including a proportion of suitable homes to meet the needs of older and younger residents as well as the potential to provide for those seeking to build their own home on appropriate sites.
-Before finalising the housing mix on such sites developers must take account of up-to-date demographic, housing need, self and custom build demand and strategic housing market information and are particularly encouraged to consult and take into account the views of the Parish Council.
+To ensure that future housing development meets the needs of the existing and future population, in housing developments of 6 or more dwellings, a range of types, tenure and sizes of dwellings will be required, including a proportion of homes to meet the needs of older and younger residents, as well as those seeking to build their own home.
+The final housing mix on such sites should be agreed with the Parish Council and be in response to up-to-date demographic, housing need, self and custom build demand and strategic housing market information.